KyCPA member spotlights

 What's the best aspect of your job?

-How has being a KyCPA member helped you with your career?
+How has being a KyCPA committee member helped you make a difference?